-- MCOs must follow MAD direction regarding the minimum amount of information that must be reported back to the pharmacy on a price challenge.
-When a MAC price challenge is made on the basis of failing to update a price within the applicable timeframes, and a pharmacy "wins" the challenge, MCOs must ensure that all pharmacy claims that were underpaid, due to the lack of a timely update, are adjusted. - MCOs must require that if the pharmacy does not "win" the challenge, the response to the pharmacy shall state: the drug price that is in effect on the date of service; the date that the price was established as the MAC price; if the MAC price has subsequently changed since the date of the prescription and the current MAC price; the basis of that price (i.e., how the price was established); the NDC if the price is based on specific NDC; and how they concluded the price was available in New Mexico. - MCOs must accept the price challenges directly from the pharmacy if the MCO's PBM is setting the price unless the pharmacy contract with the Pharmacy Services Administration Organization (PSAO) requires challenges to go through the PSAO, in which case the MCO must require the PSAO to forward challenges to the MCO within three business days of receipt from the pharmacy, and require the PSAO to forward any response to the pharmacy within three business days of receipt from the MCO.
+MCOs must require that if the pharmacy does not "win" the challenge, that the response to the pharmacy shall state: (1) the drug price that is in effect on the date of service; (2) the date that the price was established as the MAC price; (3) if the MAC price has subsequently changed since the date of the prescription and the current MAC price; (4) the basis of that price; that is, how the price was established; (5) the NDC if the price is based on specific NDC; and (6) how they concluded the price was available in New Mexico.

-- For a claim recoupment or payment reduction made more than seven calendar days after initial payment, a provider must be notified about the reason for the recoupment or reduction, the amount of the recoupment or reduction, and given an opportunity to appeal or file a grievance.
-There is no fair hearing right.
-This requirement does not apply if the pharmacy is reversing or rebilling the claim that results in a recoupment or payment reduction. - If the pharmacy contract with the PSAO requires that notice of payment recoupment or reduction go through the PSAO, the MCO must require the PSAO to forward such notices including language regarding the opportunity to appeal the pharmacy within three business days of receipt from the MCO and the PSAO to forward any response to the MCO within three business days of receipt from the pharmacy.
+- 6. MCOs must accept the price challenges directly from the pharmacy if the MCO's PBM is setting the price unless the pharmacy contract with the PSAO requires challenges to go through the PSAO, in which case the MCO must require the PSAO to forward challenges to the MCO within 3 business days of receipt from the pharmacy, and require the PSAO to forward any response to the pharmacy within 3 business days of receipt from the MCO. - 7.
+For a claim recoupment or payment reduction made more than seven (7) calendar days after initial payment, a provider must be notified about the reason for the recoupment or reduction, the amount of the recoupment or reduction, and given an opportunity to appeal or file a grievance.
+There is not a fair hearing right.
+This requirement does not apply if the pharmacy is reversing or rebilling the claim that results in a recoupment or payment reduction.

+If the pharmacy contract with the PSAO requires that notice of payment recoupment or reduction go through the PSAO, the MCO must require the PSAO to forward such notices including language regarding the opportunity to appeal the pharmacy within three (3) business days of receipt from the MCO and the PSAO to forward any response to the MCO within three (3) business days of receipt from the pharmacy.

-MCO Participation in the DUR Board and Submission of a DUR Annual Report
+MCO Participation in the Drug Utilization Review (DUR) Board and Submission of a DUR Annual Report

-MCOs shall take part in a DUR program that complies with the requirements set forth in 42 C.F.R. § 438.3(s) and 42 CFR Part 456 Subpart K, and Section 1927(g) of the Social Security Act, to ensure prescriptions are appropriate, medically necessary, and minimize the potential for adverse medical results.
+MCOs shall take part in a DUR program that complies with the requirements set forth in 42 C.F.R. § 438.3(s) and 42 C.F.R.
+Part 456 Subpart K, and Section 1927(g) of the Social Security Act, to assure that prescriptions are appropriate, medically necessary, and minimize the potential for adverse medical results.
 MCO representation on the DUR Board shall consist of one physician and one or two pharmacists.